gquere/gquere.github.io/sstic2020_writeup/step3.md

 * Rating: Easy    2h
 * Challenge inputs:
     * a file containing some sort of hashes
-    * a wordlist of 26 entries
+    * a text wordlist of 26 entries
-    * a linux binary
+    * a linux binary ```show_password```

 Getting the hash
 ================

-Per the instructions we need to find the 3-words password from the wordlist that somehow recovers the chat password.
+Per the instructions we need to find the 3-words password from the wordlist that somehow recovers the chat password using the provided binary.

 The hashes file looks like it is (somewhat) (badly) encrypted.
-We can barely make out that it's probably a hashing algorithm with a salt and a work factor:
+We can barely distinguish that it's a hashing algorithm with a salt and a work factor:
 ```
 meteo:$sstic$ad6w.742e=#1!2=&$t/3?v0.,ebYY_F}QSWYWDfDIuYB@oj2Jc*XqIE{zOwEzDtqCFhj^q
 chat:$sstic$ad6w.742e=#1!2=&$t/3?v0.,SzfPIDt~VhWXr]SCECfv5j2rZeob2Z.@4^pgqdU[AGMBW
 ```

 The simplest way of getting the password is to just let it bruteforce from the wordlist.
-After all there's only 26^3 combinations to try.
+After all there are only 26^3 combinations to try!

 We've got a toy example to get a sense of the timings:
 ```bash
 time ./show_password hashes.txt meteo
 Password for meteo: AlloBruineCrachin